One Day In Edinburgh | The Perfect Day Trip Itinerary

 Edinburgh’s famous castle, museums, and lively street performers combine with hikes, sightseeing and shopping to make it a great place to visit for a day trip.

 Our kids will choose Edinburgh over any other Scottish city, despite living central to them all.
-We have visited more than thirty times over the last decade, with Summer being our favourite season and Winter being our least.
-That said, the Christmas market is definitely worth a visit and the decorations are spectacular!
+We have visited countless times over the last decade, with Summer being our favourite season.

 Planning A Family Trip To Edinburgh?